funcompbio/assignment-6/README.md

 6 2021-06-06       0.965863  91.2267                3.5496
   ```

-  2. Let the `data.frame` object of the ranking be called `dtf`,
+  2. Let the `data.frame` object of the resulting data be called `dtf`,
-  the last line of your script should write to disk that ranking
+  the last line of your script should write to disk that object
   into a CSV file called `COVID19CATlast6months.csv` with the
   following R command: